Mai0313/Mentor/docs/Bandgap_Reference_Verification_RAK/Bandgap_Reference_Verification_RAK_parsed.md

 Here is the image describtion:
 ```
-The image shows a screenshot of the Virtuoso ADE Explorer Editing interface from Cadence Design Systems.
-The title bar at the top indicates that the current project is "TB_BGR tb_bgr maestro_Stb."
+The image is a screenshot of the Virtuoso ADE Explorer Editing interface, specifically for a project named "TB_BGR tb_bgr maestro_Stb."
+This software is part of the Cadence Design Systems suite, used for electronic design automation (EDA).

-The interface is divided into several sections:
+Here are the detailed elements of the interface:

+1. **Title Bar**:
+   - The title bar at the top reads "Virtuoso ADE Explorer Editing: TB_BGR tb_bgr maestro_Stb," indicating the current project and file being edited.

+2. **Menu Bar**:
-1. **Menu Bar**: Located at the top, it includes various dropdown menus such as Launch, Session, Setup, Analyses, Variables, Outputs, Simulation, Results, Tools, EAD, Parasitics/LDE, Window, and Help.
+   - Below the title bar, there is a menu bar with the following options: Launch, Session, Setup, Analyses, Variables, Outputs, Simulation, Results, Tools, EAD, Parasitics/LDE, Window, and Help.

+3. **Toolbar**:
-2. **Toolbar**: Below the menu bar, there is a toolbar with icons for common actions like saving, opening files, and other utilities.
-There is a search bar with the label "Replace" and a dropdown menu set to "(None)."
-There are also icons for additional functionalities.
+   - Below the menu bar, there is a toolbar with various icons and options.
+Some of the visible icons include:
+     - A save icon (floppy disk).
+     - A red stop sign (possibly for stopping a process).
+     - A green play button (likely for running a simulation).
+     - A yellow folder (for opening files).
+     - A magnifying glass (for search).
+     - A replace option with a dropdown menu.
+     - A dropdown menu with the label "(None)".
+     - An icon for settings or preferences.

+4. **Setup Pane**:
-3. **Setup Panel**: On the left side, there is a panel titled "Setup" which lists various components and settings for the project.
-It includes:
+   - On the left side of the interface, there is a pane titled "Setup" with a filter option at the top.
+   - The setup pane contains a hierarchical tree structure with the following items:
      - TB_BGR_tb_bgr_1
      - Simulator spectre
      - Analyses
      - Design Variables
      - Parameters
-   - Corners
+     - Corners (checked)
      - Reliability Analyses
      - Monte Carlo Sampling
      - Checks/Asserts

-   Each of these items can be expanded or collapsed, and some have checkboxes next to them indicating their selection status.

-4. **Main Workspace**: The central part of the interface is divided into tabs.
-The active tab is "tb_bgr" and there is another tab labeled "maestro_Stb."
-The workspace under the "tb_bgr" tab is currently empty, with columns for "Name," "Type," and "Details."
+5. **Main Editing Area**:
+   - The main editing area is divided into two tabs: "tb_bgr" and "maestro_Stb."
+   - The "maestro_Stb" tab is currently active, but the area is empty, indicating no content is displayed or loaded yet.

+6. **Details Pane**:
-5. **Right Sidebar**: On the right side, there is a vertical toolbar with icons for various actions, such as adding, editing, and running simulations.
+   - On the right side of the interface, there is a vertical toolbar with several icons, including:

-The overall layout is designed to facilitate the setup and execution of electronic design automation (EDA) tasks, specifically for analog and mixed-signal design verification.
+     - A pencil (edit).
+     - A green checkmark (possibly for validation).
+     - A red cross (delete or cancel).
+     - A green play button (run).
+     - A brown square (stop).
+     - A waveform icon (likely for viewing results or waveforms).

+Overall, the interface is designed for setting up and running simulations, managing design variables, and analyzing results within the Virtuoso ADE Explorer environment.
 ```

 **Figure 66: ADE Explorer window showing maestro\_Stb view**